bootstrapworld/curriculum/lessons/Algebra/functions-for-character-animation/langs/en-us/slides.md

 # Animation

 * Examine the `update-danger` function in your game file.
-* Identify the contract, and interpret what the function is currently doing
+* Identify the Contract, and interpret what the function is currently doing
 * Complete the first word problem on @printable-exercise{pages/character-animation-dr.adoc}
 * Copy the code for `update-danger` into your starter file and click Run.